Book review of “The Room” by Jonas Karlsson.

 I have to say that this combination was actually very witty and amusing.
 I found myself smiling throughout reading this book, even when Björn was feeling uncomfortable in certain situations.
 This is probably works because the conceit here is that we know the truth, we know people like Björn, and while they can make us feel uneasy, they make us laugh as well, even when we’re feeling sorry for them.
 This makes for a unique (and quick) read, which instead of being overly obscure or heavy in its somewhat Kafkaesque atmosphere is a lovely and lively gem of a story.
 For all this (and in full knowledge that many readers will despise this book), I warmly recommend it and will even go so far as to give it a full five stars.

-“The Room” by Jonas Karlsson published by Crown Publishing, Hogarth, released February 15, 2015 is available from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“The Room” by Jonas Karlsson published by Crown Publishing, Hogarth, released February 15, 2015 is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for giving me an advance reader copy of this book for review via NetGalley.